Over a billion people suffer from some form of high blood pressure worldwide. That’s a staggering figure.

 Kiwis may be well-known for their high fiber content, but they also happen to be great for lowering blood pressure.
 A specific study looked at participants who consumed “three kiwis a day for [eight] weeks,” which “resulted in a more significant reduction in both systolic and diastolic blood pressure.”
-Turns out that kiwis have a few special components including “bioactive substances” and vitamin C, both of which could attribute to low blood pressure.
+Turns out that kiwis have a few special components, including “bioactive substances” and vitamin C, both of which could contribute to low blood pressure.

-Kiwi is both sweet and sour giving it a special place when it comes to your kitchen!
+Kiwi is both sweet and sour, giving it a special place when it comes to your kitchen!
 Try a few of these kiwi-rich recipes: Antioxidant-Rich Kiwi Juice, Thai Seared Tofu with Kiwi, Kiwi Spinach Popsicles, or these Coconut Kiwi Pops.